christo/bhima/README.md

 * processing-video : library that extends processing with the ability to process video files
 * junit : unit testing
 * slf4j : logging API
-* dropwizard : web api for dragonmind-web
+* dropwizard : currently only used for REST api and web server for dragonmind-web
-* onsen : js ui framework for dragonmind-web
+* react, mui : js ui framework for dragonmind-web
 * jquery : boomer js library

 ---